 We are pleased to announce that Vijaya Ammisetty, M.D. has joined Saint Joseph - Martin's medical staff specializing in sleep medicine.
 Dr. Ammisetty is board certified by the American Academy of Family Medicine and a member of the American Academy of Family Practice and American Academy of Sleep Medicine.

-Ammisetty provides expert diagnosis and treatment of sleeping and waking disorders, including:

-- Obstructive Sleep Apnea

-- Restless Leg Syndrome

-- Periodic Limb Movement Disorders

-- Gastroesophageal Reflux Shift-work Disorders

-To schedule an appointment, call 606.285.9989.
+Dr. Ammisetty provides expert diagnosis and treatment of sleeping and waking disorders, including: - Obstructive Sleep Apnea - Restless Leg Syndrome - Periodic Limb Movement - Gastroesophageal Reflux Shift-work Disorders To schedule an appointment, call 606.285.9989.

 + CATHOLIC HEALTH

-Saint Joseph Sleep Wellness Center YOU'RE NEVER FAR FROM THE BEST CARE.® www.SaintJosephMartin.org
+Saint Joseph Sleep Wellness Center

+YOU'RE NEVER FAR FROM THE BEST CARE.®

+www.SaintJosephMartin.org

+rempoint

-Congress shall make no law respecting an establishment of religion, or prohibitin press; or the right of the people to peaceably assemble, and to petition the govern ree exercise thereof; abridging the freedom of speech, or of the or a redress of grievances.
+Amendment 1 Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; abridging the freedom of speech, or of the press; or the right of the people to peaceably assemble, and to petition the government for a redress of grievances.

 Worth Repeating ...

 I don't have a photograph, but you can have my footprints.
-They're upstairs in my socks.

-- Groucho Marx

-View Guest More work to be done to stop prescription abuse

-by LT.
-GOV. DANIEL MONGIARDO

-Early in March, I spoke at the Prescription Drug Addiction and Safety symposium in Hazard.
+They're upstairs in my socks. - Groucho Marx Guest View More work to be done to stop prescription abuse by LT.
+GOV. DANIEL MONGIARDO Early in March, I spoke at the Prescription Drug Addiction and Safety symposium in Hazard.
 This symposium was the culmination of a series of public forums aimed at finding a comprehensive approach to addressing our prescription drug problem in the Commonwealth.
 Working with Operation UNITE and the Office of Drug Control Policy, my staff and I heard numerous stories about the heartache, fear and destruction of prescription drug abuse.
-Undoubtedly, in order to really solve this problem, it is going to take a collaborative effort between local doctors, law is going to take a collaborative effort between local doctors, law enforcement officials, communities and other states.
+Undoubtedly, in order to really solve this problem, it is going to take a collaborative effort between local doctors, law enforcement officials, communities and other states.
 Recently, federal agents raided three South Florida pain clinics suspected of funneling pills into the prescription pipeline that leads into Kentucky.
 These pain clinics have a history of run-ins with the law-from doctors with suspended medical licenses to owners with criminal backgrounds.
-Currently, a loophole exits in Florida that allows pain clinics to accept cash only, instead of insurance, to avoid state licensing laws.
+Currently, a loophole exists in Florida that allows pain clinics to accept cash only, instead of insurance, to avoid state licensing laws.
 Florida lawmakers are now trying to close this loophole.

-insurance, to avoid state licensing laws.
-Florida lawmakers are now trying to close this loophole.

 I'm working with Florida authorities to address our shared prescription drug abuse problem.
 While closing the legal loopholes in Florida is an important step, it is only one part of a bigger solution.
 In October of last year, I testified before the Florida grand jury urging officials to institute a prescription drug monitoring system like our own here in the Commonwealth.
-The strength of Kentucky's All Schedule Prescription Electronic Reporting (KASPER) system is significantly compromised when other states lack the ability to monitor their own prescriptions, leading to the infillitation of a large amount of drugs from other states into ours.
+The strength of Kentucky's All Schedule Prescription Electronic Reporting (KASPER) system is significantly compromised when other states lack the ability to monitor their own prescriptions, leading to the infiltration of a large amount of drugs from other states into ours.

-states into ours.

-We need greater cooperation between states.
-Prescription drug We need greater cooperation between states.
-Prescription druabuse is not Just a Florida problem or a Kentucky problem.
-It is a problem that affects the citizens of all states-from the patients and their families to the doctors and nurses who treat them.
-According to the National Center on Addiction and Substance Abuse, from 1992 to 2003 more than 15 million Americans abused prescription drugs.
-That's more than the number of people abusing cocaine, hallucinogens and heroin combined.
-In addition, 19 percent of all teenagers report abusing prescription medications to get high.
-Kentucky's Administrative Office of the Courts reported that in 2007, the number of prescription drug-related cases reached a five-year high of 7,136.

-Law enforcement is doing its part by arresting prescription drug abusers; however, this creates a revolving door because related cases reached a live-year high of 7,130.